mefsantos/tsanalyse/README.md

 ## Installation Notes

-The tool set requires some external libraries described in _requirements:info.txt_, along with instructions.
+The tool set requires some external libraries described in _requirements_info.txt_, along with instructions.
+It is implemented to work on Linux and MacOS.

-However, first run the following command:
+To install the requirements and link the compilers to the envirnoment run the following command:

-        pip install -r requirements.txt

-if some libraries are not installed, try running it with admin permissions:

-        sudo pip install -r < requirements.txt

-Alternativelly, you can run **env_setup.sh** that will automatically install and link all the dependencies required for UBUNTU systems.
+        ./install_package.sh

+This script will run **python setup.py install --user** and add the path for the compilers' source code to the your environment, aka, '$PATH'

 ## Documentation